 Experts agree that "children live what they learn," and if they are exposed to constant arguing, physical and emotional abuse, and a miserable family life, there is a good chance that they will repeat those same behaviors in their adult life.
 Our question is, are your children exposed to a happy and healthy marriage?
 If not, what are you going to do about it?

 On the other hand, are you only slightly unhappy?
 Perhaps your husband or wife is a "great person" and you're having other issues – financial problems, attraction issues, disagreements over childrearing, in-law problems, etc.

 Every couple has its share of ups and downs.
 If you are dealing with minor issues, perhaps it's time to put in a call to a marriage counselor, or another professional.
 If it's broken, that doesn't mean it can't be fixed.

 If you do everything possible and you still can't resolve your problems with your spouse, then you may want to consider divorce.
 As far as the timing of the divorce and how it will affect your children – it all depends on your family dynamics.

 If your children are very young, it may be easier to pull the plug when they don't know the difference.
 If they're older, they may be unhappy and just waiting for you to split up.
 Only you know your children and how they'll potentially react to a divorce.

 If you have any questions, we'd be glad to help and offer you advice.
 We have dealt with hundreds of couples over the years and have seen and heard it all.
 Remember, we're just a phone call away!

-If you need professional legal advice regarding a San Diego divorce, contact Claery & Green, LLP for a free, confidential consultation.
+If you need professional legal advice regarding a San Diego divorce, contact Claery & Hammond, LLP for a free, confidential consultation.